RAF Mount Pleasant: Facilities

-Mount Pleasant Complex has a wide range of social and sporting facilities including a gym, swimming pool, golf course, diving centre, kart racing, Laser Quest, library, cinema, bowling, climbing wall, and indoor and outdoor sports pitches.
-As of August 2010 it has the only cricket ground in the Falklands.
-There are two NAAFI shops, a NAFFI Bar, a Costa Coffee café, hairdressers, a medical centre, and an education centre on the base.
+Mount Pleasant Complex has a wide range of social and sporting facilities including a gym and sports pitches.
+As of August 2010, it has the only cricket ground in the Falklands.
+There are two NAAFI shops, a medical centre, and an education centre on the base.
 BFBS Radio also maintains a live local station on the site.
 There is also a complex that includes a small shop which is owned and run by the Falkland Islands Company.